Pros and Cons of Remote Work

 #6 Blurring the lines between work and personal life and time

 This one goes especially for people who have a hard time staying motivated and completing the tasks on time.
 Stalling and procrastinating can turn a 5-day workweek into one long, hard day of ineffective, mediocre work.
-Weeks melt into months and before you know it — you’ve missed so much because you were working 14 hours a day.
 This is not what “flexible working hours” were supposed to mean!

 Of course, you’d be able to get the job done twice as fast if only you’ve focused.